JGCRI/emissions_mip/docs/Emissions-MIP_Guide_Part2.md

 mv so2* 3D_var
 ```

-Set the time axis for all the non-3D variables:
+set the time axis for all the non 3D variables, since the original time axis form was incompatible with esmValTool:
 ```
 for FILE in *2000_monthly.nc; do cdo settunits,days -settaxis,2000-01-01,00:00,1month $FILE $FILE; done for FILE in *2001_monthly.nc; do cdo settunits,days -settaxis,2001-01-01,00:00,1month $FILE $FILE; done